Donald Trump's War on Women

 (6) Cassandra Searles, a former Miss Washington, told Rolling Stone that Trump treated pageant contestants “like cattle” and “continually grabbed my ass and invited me to his hotel room.”

-(8) Kristin Anderson, at the time an aspiring model, told The Washington Post that Trump put his hands up her skirt at a Manhattan nightclub in the early 1990s.
-Anderson, now a photographer living in North Carolina, said Trump assaulted her in the early 1990s at in a Manhattan nightspot, putting his hand under her skirt after sneaking next to her on a couch.
+(8) Kristin Anderson, at the time an aspiring model, told The Washington Post that Trump put his hands up her skirt at a Manhattan nightclub in the early 1990s, after sneaking up next to her on a couch.
 Though she hadn’t spoken about this publicly, Anderson, who was in her early twenties at the time of the incident, had recounted the story several times—two women interviewed by the Post confirmed having heard about it from Anderson.

-(9) Summer Zervos, a former Apprentice contestant, claims that Trump kissed her aggressively and touched her breast.
+(9) Summer Zervos, a former Apprentice contestant, claims that Trump kissed her aggressively, groped her breasts and thrust his genitals against her.

-(10) According to CNN's Erin Burnett, a friend told her that Trump had acted according to his self-avowed modus operandi: eating Tic Tacs before kissing her on the lips.
+(10) According to CNN's Erin Burnett, a friend told her that Trump had acted according to his self-avowed modus operandi: eating Tic Tacs before kissing her on the lips without her consent in a Trump Tower boardroom in 2010.

 (11) Natasha Stoynoff said that Trump kissed her without her consent when they were alone in a room: "I turned around, and within seconds, he was pushing me against the wall, and forcing his tongue down my throat."
 Six people have corroborated Stoynoff's account.
 Of course Trump denies that it happened.
 “It’s possible he just doesn’t remember it,” Stoynoff said of Trump and the incident.
 “It was over 10 years ago and I assume I am one of many, many women.”